felipecode/coiltraine/docs/network.md

 #### Network

 For the network we provide some abstraction to easily change the architecture.
-For the networks we have a concept of model type.
+A few key attributes can be changed

-Inside a model type there is a certain training strategy related to it.
-The one we use is called [model icra](https://arxiv.org/pdf/1710.02410.pdf) that has 4 subdivisions: percetion, measurements, join and branching.
+    * MODEL TYPE: Is the kind of is a certain training strategy related to it, right now we just have  [model icra](https://arxiv.org/pdf/1710.02410.pdf) that has 4 subdivisions: percetion, measurements, join and branching.
+    * MODEL CONFIGURATION: Specify all the network

+Example:

 ```
     MODEL_TYPE: 'coil-icra' # The type of model.
 Defines which modules the model has.